Inference for generalized additive mixed models via penalized marginal likelihood: Empirical Analysis

-The results are shown in Figures \ref{fig:biasplot} -- \ref{fig:covrplot}.
-Figure \ref{fig:biasplot} shows that all three approaches are successful at point estimation of $f$, having zero average empirical bias for all values of $m$ and $n$ considered.
+All three approaches are successful at point estimation of $f$, having zero average empirical bias for all values of $m$ and $n$ considered (Figure 1 in the supplement).
 Figure \ref{fig:covrplot} shows empirical coverages.
 The generalized additive model has empirical coverage that drops substantially as both $m$ and $n$ are increased, which is expected as this model incorrectly ignores dependence in $\response$.
 The Laplace-approximate generalized additive mixed model captures dependence in $\response$, but still has empirical coverage that decreases as $m$ is increased.
 In contrast to the generalized additive model, this behaviour is less severe when $n$ is larger.
-The explanation is that this behaviour is due to the inadequacy of the Laplace approximation due to the factoring of the marginal likelihood into a product of $m$ integrals with each integrand depending on $n$ data points.
-As $n$ is increased, each of the $m$ Laplace approximations become more accurate but as $m$ is increased, errors multiply and the approximation to the whole likelihood becomes less accurate.
-The same phenomenon is reported by \citet{stringer2023approximate} and \citet{bilodeau2024asymptotics}, the latter of which offers a rigorous theoretical explanation.
+The explanation is that this behaviour is due to the inadequacy of the Laplace approximation, a result consistent with \citet{joe_accuracy_2008,stringer2023approximate,bilodeau2024asymptotics}.
 In contrast, the penalized marginal likelihood approach exhibits nominal average coverage for all values of $m$ and $n$ tried, since it relies on an appropriately accurate approximation to the marginal likelihood and incorporates appropriate penalization of $\beta$.
-Finally, Figure \ref{fig:biasplotsigma} shows empirical bias for estimation of $\sigma$ from the generalized additive mixed model and penalized marginal likelihood.
+Figure \ref{fig:biasplotsigma} shows empirical bias for estimation of $\sigma$ from the generalized additive mixed model and penalized marginal likelihood.
 The generalized additive model sets $\sigma=0$ so does not return an estimate.
 The generalized additive mixed model shows bias converging to a nonzero value as $m$ is increased for both values of $n$, with the effect less severe for larger $n$.
 The penalized marginal likelihood again corrects this behaviour with empirical bias converging to zero as $m$ is increased, and smaller bias for larger $n$.